Florence-Team-8/anomaly-detection-project/README.md

 > Both types of lessons accessed contain material that would be used quite frequently in a career.
 #### 7. Which lessons are least accessed?

-The below endpoints have 34 page views each

-> - 1 (Full Stack PHP)
->   • content/php_iv/classes-and-objects-ii
->   • slides/object_oriented_programming
-> - 2 (Java)
->   •  2.02.03_Power_Analysis
->   •  3-sql/6.4-limit
->   •  8-clustering/5.1-kmeans-part-1
->   •  Univariate_Regression_Excel
-> - 3 (Data Science)
->   • 13-advanced-topics/3.8-json-responses
->   • 2-storytelling/3.5-creating-dashboards
->   • advanced-topics/developing-data-products

-Program 4 (Front End Program) was not used in the responses for the most and least accessed endpoints since it was a test group.
-Full Stack PHP & Java did not have similar low accessed endpoints as they did for the most accessed endpoints.
-There least accessed included some Data Science pages while the lows for Data Science were lessons that are least used in Data Science.
+> Program 4 (Front End Program) was not used in the responses for the most and least accessed endpoints since it was a test group.
+Full Stack PHP & Java did not > have similar low accessed endpoints as they did for the most accessed endpoints.
+There least accessed included some Data Science pages while the lows for Data > Science were lessons that are least used in Data Science.

 <hr style="border-top: 10px groove blueviolet; margin-top: 1px; margin-bottom: 1px"></hr>